Sapphire has been tracking a trending attack vector known as ‘Multifactor Authentication (MFA) Fatigue’ (MITRE ID: T1621).

 Cyber Threat Intelligence Services

-As part of Sapphire’s Cyber Threat Intelligence service, we provide customers with in-depth monthly (and ad-hoc) reporting on trending threat actor techniques, such as MFA Fatigue-style attacks, which pose a credible risk to their network.
+As part of Sapphire’s Cyber Threat Intelligence service, our customers receive in-depth monthly (and ad-hoc) reporting on trending threat actor techniques that pose a risk to their network.
 Here we can track trending methods and provide insight into the industries that may be targeted specifically.

-Indicators of compromise can be gathered as soon as they become available and fed back into our Managed SIEM (Security Information and Events Management) service, providing a continuous feedback loop for detection opportunities.
+Indicators of compromise can be gathered as soon as they become available and fed back into our Managed SIEM service, providing a continuous feedback loop for detection opportunities.

 Our Cyber Threat Intelligence aims to provide actionable information to customers that they can use to take proactive security measures to reduce the likelihood of a successful attack.